lostb1t/traefik-casdoor-auth/README.md

 # traefik-casdoor-auth

-Webhook image for treafik casedoor auth plugin
+Optmized webhook image for the treafik casedoor auth plugin

-either mount the plugin config to /data/plugin.conf or set it with env variable
+Either mount the plugin config to /data/plugin.conf or set it with env variable

 ```
 CASDOOR_ENDPOINT